OSC/ood-documentation/develop/_sources/installation/resource-manager/linuxhost.rst.txt

 .. note::

-   Subsequent versions of the adapter are expected to use `unshare <http://man7.org/linux/man-pages/man1/unshare.1.html>`_ for PID namespacing as the default method instead of Singularity.
+   Subsequent versions of the adapter are expected to use `unshare <http://man7.org/linux/man-pages/man1/unshare.1.html>`_ for PID namespaces as the default method instead of Singularity.
 Singularity will continue to be supported.